Nomad-Media/samples/nomad-samples/python/asset_groups/Readme.md

 # AssetGroups API
-Learning to use the Nomad API assetGroup path to update a user in Python
+Learning to use the Nomad API assetGroup path to work with asset groups in Python

 ## AssetGroups API Sample Code